Arizona Park Models for Sale or Rent

-"We watched as friends spent literally days going from park to park to look at bulletin boards, visit realtors, park offices, phone ads, drive by trailers, and then waste everyone's time only to find the trailer was not to their liking."
+"We watched as friends spent literally days going from park to park to look at bulletin boards, visit realtors, park offices, phone ads, drive by and then waste everyone's time only to find the unit was not to their liking."

 A lot of that hassle could be avoided for everyone with good information on the web that they could browse around and only follow-up with those that meet their criteria.

 Rentals are in huge demand!
 You need to shop early!
 We can't keep advertised rentals on our site for long.
 Of course that's for Jan-Mar ... the most popular months.
 CLICK HERE to check out these rental ad listings.

 You can also find additional rentals on some of the park websites.
 Click on each 'Featured Parks' ads on this page and go to their websites to see what else they have to offer.
 All the park websites provide some information about how to find sales and rentals in their parks even if they don't actually list them.
 In most cases you need to contact the park to get more information and other listings.